Plan for New Content

 Departmental pages should only post necessary information.

-In order for any third-party applications to be embedded on the website, they are expected to comply with the same website accessibility guidelines followed by the College.
-Therefore, new contracts entered into by the Iona College, for use on the website, will be reviewed for verifiable language of such commitment.
-Iona College will implement a VPAT document to send to third party vendors to identify their level of accessibility compliance, and moving forward, will partner with vendors who provide accessible products.
+In order for any third-party applications to be embedded on the website, they are expected to comply with the same website accessibility guidelines followed by the University.
+Therefore, new contracts entered into by the Iona University, for use on the website, will be reviewed for verifiable language of such commitment.
+Iona University will implement a VPAT document to send to third party vendors to identify their level of accessibility compliance, and moving forward, will partner with vendors who provide accessible products.

 Streamlining and removal of outdated content

-The College expects outdated, irrelevant content to be promptly deleted.
-Files and folders within the Kentico CMS should be examined monthly for obsolete material.
+The University expects outdated, irrelevant content to be promptly deleted.
+Files and folders within the Drupal CMS should be examined monthly for obsolete material.
 Links within the website will be clearly labeled and placed consistently throughout, allowing all readers to move seamlessly through related pages.

 Time-sensitive information, will continue to be updated throughout the website.
 For instance, changes to calendared dates, must be managed carefully to avoid miscommunication.